 We begin to love who we are and how we are acting.
-We love the wonderful qualities that we see within our selves, and even love the weaknesses and faults – our humanness.
+We love the wonderful qualities that we see within ourselves, and even accept the weaknesses and faults – our humanness.
 We begin to love the way we treat others, we love our relationships, and how we relate to our environment.
 Ultimately, we begin to love the mercy that we show others.

-The third part of remembering who we are is to walk humbly with God.
+The third part of awakening to the inner law is to walk humbly with our God.
 As God’s love flows through us, its power softens our heart, sharpens our vision, illuminates our way, and we step more assuredly along life’s meandering and treacherous paths.

 Another aspect of humility is through the action of receiving.
 From what I have observed, the most humble spirits accept a gift with a sincere and simple “Thank you.”
 They are gracious in receiving; their hearts are open to the gifts and abundance that God offers.

-And all of God’s good is being offered to us: good plans, good people, good events … all of our good, God’s good, is available to us.
-It is a sad ignorant act of arrogance that we close our hearts and minds to this good in our lives.
+And all of God’s good is being offered to us: good plans, good people, good events … all of our good is available to us.
+It is a sad act of ignorant arrogance that we close our hearts and minds to this good in our lives.
 We tell ourselves that we are unworthy.
 We tell ourselves that we are undeserving of the good that flows to us.
 We allow our pride, our ego, our small self-centered thoughts to interfere, and dictate what we receive.